syret-de/protoncycle/README.md

 **Protoncycle** is a work-in-progress proxy designed to obtain a new public IP address using ProtonVPN.
 It leverages Docker and Docker Compose to maintain a consistent and secure VPN environment, making it ideal for changing your IP address during pentesting or bug bounty activities.

+> Disclaimer: Protoncycle is still under development and may have bugs and network instability.

 ## Prerequisites

 1. **Docker and Docker Compose Installation**